 Join a meeting manually

-If your ministry staff person has provided you with the meeting ID, you can open the app and click Join a meeting.
+If your ministry staff person or house church leader has provided you with the meeting ID, you can open the app and click Join a meeting.

 Enabling audio and video

-For the last few weeks, God has guided us to find creative ways for fellowship and connection.
-It has been refreshing to virtually connect face-to-face with each other as well as for midweeks using Zoom, the video conference software tool.
+For the last year, God has guided us to find creative ways for fellowship and connection.
+It has been refreshing to virtually connect face-to-face with each other using Zoom, the video conference software tool.

 As with every form of electronic communication, it is important that we educate ourselves on security and safety.
-There have been reports of uninvited guests to Zoom meetings sharing inappropriate content (Zoom bombing) or files when users post their Zoom link publicly.
+Without the proper settings, uninvited guests could share inappropriate content (Zoom bombing) or files when users post their Zoom link publicly.

-We have not had any of these experiences nor do we expect to.
-However, here are some simple Zoom Best Practices we developed to ensure that our digital midweeks, Bible talks, discipleship groups, game nights, and watch parties are safe, secure and inspiring.
+Here are some simple Zoom Best Practices we developed to ensure that our digital midweeks, Bible talks, discipleship groups, game nights, and other virtual events are safe, secure and inspiring.

 - Do not post Zoom meeting links or IDs publicly.
 Only use email, text or closed group messaging like GroupMe to communicate the meeting info, including midweeks.